ubuntu-assist/Dynamically-Configurable-Data-Processor/README.md

-# 🚀 Engineering a Dynamically Reconfigurable Data Processor 🚀
+# 🚀 Dynamically Reconfigurable Data Processor 🚀

 Welcome to the repository for **"Engineering a Dynamically Reconfigurable Data Processor"**.
 This project dives deep into the architecture and design of a flexible, scalable data processing pipeline capable of switching between multiple operational modes and databases on the fly.